The world's most destructive forest fires

 Oak Fire, California, USA, 2022

-The fast-moving Oak Fire in Mariposa County, near Yosemite National Park, raged through the state on 22 July 2022 after extreme heat combined with tinder-dry forests and underbrush ignited.
+The fast-moving Oak Fire in Mariposa County, near Yosemite National Park, raged through the state on 22 July 2022 after extreme heat caused tinder-dry forests and underbrush to ignite.
 Within 48 hours, it had already burned 15,600 acres of land, forced 6,000 people to evacuate their homes and destroyed more than 10 structures.

 Oak Fire, California, USA, 2022

-The blaze was fanned by gusty winds and the extreme drought conditions; temperatures reaching 38°C (100°F) meant dense and dry vegetation lit up like matchsticks.
+The blaze was fanned by gusty winds and extreme drought conditions, while temperatures reaching 38°C (100°F) meant dense and dry vegetation lit up like matchsticks.
 By the time it had reached 45% containment towards the end of July, more than 19,200 acres and 162 structures had been consumed.
 Then, just as evacuation orders were lifted, California was struck by another, even more ferocious fire...

 DAVID MCNEW/AFP via Getty Images